Skip to content

 # Install Python dependencies

-# pyrfc requires the SDK to be present during install
+# pyrfc requires the SDK to be present

-RUN pip install pyrfc fastmcp
+RUN pip install fastmcp pyrfc

 # Copy application code